MT-G/OOP-Games/README.md

 ### Create an enviroment

-How to create and enviroment:
+How to create an enviroment:

 ```console
 conda env create -n carrollgames -f environment.yml